KevinKTK/drip-shipper-secure-flow/README.md

 - **NFT-based Orders:** Every shipping order, vessel, cargo, and journey is represented as a unique NFT on-chain.
 - **Parametric Insurance:** Smart contracts provide customizable, automated insurance policies for shipments, with instant payouts based on real-world data triggers.
 - **AI-Powered Routing & Risk:** Google Gemini agents (invoked via Supabase Edge Functions) suggest optimal shipping routes and assess risk for insurance, making logistics smarter and safer.
+Route optimization results are visualized interactively on Google Maps.
 - **Transparent Brokerage:** All order matching, insurance, and journey logs are recorded on the Polygon zkEVM blockchain for full transparency.

 ---